Investigating the underpinnings of cognitive changes

-Researchers at the Center for BrainHealth from the lab of Bart Rypma, Ph.D., in collaboration with with Elliot Frohman, M.D., Ph.D., director of the Multiple Sclerosis Program and Clinical Center at UT Southwestern, are using functional magnetic resonance imaging (fMRI) to investigate the underlying brain basis for these changes that often create negative effects on daily functioning.
+Center for BrainHealth researchers, from the lab of Bart Rypma, PhD and in collaboration with Elliot Frohman, MD, PhD, director of the Multiple Sclerosis Program and Clinical Center at UT Southwestern, are using functional magnetic resonance imaging (fMRI) to investigate the underlying brain basis for these changes that often create negative effects on daily functioning.

-In 2015, their finding published in published in Neuropsychology reveal that decreased connectivity between network-specific brain regions are to blame for slowed cognitive speed, the central deficit common to the various cognitive changes associated with MS.
+Their findings, published in Neuropsychology in 2015, reveal that decreased connectivity between network-specific brain regions are to blame for slowed cognitive speed, the central deficit common to the various cognitive changes associated with MS.

 Rypma and his team are currently conducting research to further explore the physiology of white matter to better understand cognitive speed reductions not only in MS, but also in healthy aging individuals.